burt23/yellowcake/content/pages/weddings.md

 section1: >-
   ## From start to finish

-  As with most of my photography, I view wedding photography from a photojournalist perspective.
-I aim to tell a story of the day, one that involves everything from the preparation, to the final dances at the end of the night.
+  With most of my photography, I lean towards a photojournalist perspective.
+I aim to document the entire day, capturing the essence of reliving that event.
+From preparation, to final dances, the story of a wedding is one couples will always remember.
+Hiring a professional to document your wedding allows you a concrete way to recall your event and all the great people you shared it with.

+# #   When it comes to wedding photography I'd say my three biggest strengths are experience, staying calm, and composition.
+For experience, having photographed many dozen weddings I've gained a solid understanding for the timing of the event.
+Several key moments should must be captured
+#  # one that involves everything from the preparation, to the final dances at the end of the night.

 # section2: |-
 #   ## Check us out.